paolobrasolin/blog/_posts/2020-12-05-on-diagonal-arguments.md

 [^first-order-logic]: Loosely speaking, a first-order logic is a logic allowing not only propositions (e.g. "Socrates is a man") but also quantification (e.g. "there exists x such that x is a man and x is not Socrates" or "for every x, if x is Socrates then x is a man").

 Before answering, the notion of _algorithm_ had to be made precise.
-That was done during the 30s by Alonzo Church with his λ-calculus, and then again by Alan turing with his Turing machines.
+That was done during the 30s by Alonzo Church with his λ-calculus, and then again by Alan Turing with his Turing machines.
 The two notions proved to be equivalent models of computation, and during those years the fields of computation and computability theory theory sprung to life with the contribution of many others, _well before the construction of the first computer_[^predated-pcs].

-[^predated-pcs]: Let me emphasize that: the teories of computation and computability with all their theorems about the fundamental limits of computers existed well before the first computer was engineered.
+[^predated-pcs]: Let me emphasize that: the theories of computation and computability with all their theorems about the fundamental limits of computers existed well before the first computer was engineered.

 Once the necessary machinery was established, the answer to Hilbert's request was found to be a resounding _no_.

 A _Turing machine_ (TM for short) is a box<sup>⚠</sup> which maintains and evolves a state by consuming input.
-When given an input, it can either _halt by acceping_ the input, _halt by rejecting_ the input, or not halt at all by _looping_ forever in an infinite computation.
+When given an input, it can either _halt by accepting_ the input, _halt by rejecting_ the input, or not halt at all by _looping_ forever in an infinite computation.

 A _language_ is a collection of inputs that can be fed to a TM.
 A TM is said to _recognize_ a language if it accepts all its inputs, and either rejects or never halts on inputs not in the language.